 For example 3D Dog Anatomy Software.
 This a virtual programme that is used to give vet students an insight into dog anatomy.

-By using alternative & humane teaching methods for veterinarian training, institutes are:
+By using ethical and alternative methods of using animals in harmful ways in veterinarian training, institutes are:

-- Choosing a more humane option that doesn't harm any animals.
+- Choosing a more ethical option that doesn't harm any animals.
 Over 30,000 animals were used in NZ for teaching purposes in 2016 alone.
-We can't currently determine how many of these animals were used for veterinarian training but the fact remains — thousands of animals are used for teaching purposes when there are plenty viable and humane alternatives that could be embraced instead.
+We can't currently determine how many of these animals were used for veterinarian training but the fact remains — thousands of animals are used for teaching purposes when there are plenty viable and ethical alternatives that could be embraced instead.

 This could also decrease the risk of future vets becoming desensitized to animals being in pain or discomfort, as highlighted by Prof. Andrew Knight: